dgparent/Second-Brain-Foundation/docs/05-research/technology-research/scenario-obsidian-plugin.md

 **Partnerships:**
 - Collaborate with Dataview/Templater devs (cross-promotion)
-- Reach out to Obsidian for featured plugin status
+- Reach out to Obsidian for featured module status
 - Partner with PKM courses (offer discount code)

 **Metrics to Track:**